danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 [JSONPath](http://goessner.net/articles/JsonPath/), a loosely standardized syntax for querying JSON, is a creation of Stefan Goessner.
-There are many implementations, Christoph Burgmer's [JSONPath comparison](https://cburgmer.github.io/json-path-comparison/) shows how they compare.
+There are many implementations, Christoph Burgmer's [JSONPath comparison](https://cburgmer.github.io/json-path-comparison/) indicates where they differ and where they agree.

-#### Differences with Stefan Goessner's implementation
+The jsoncons implementation differs from Stefan Goessner's JavaScript implementation in the following respects:

 - Stefan Goessner's implemention returns `false` in case of no match, but in a note he suggests an alternative is to return an empty array.
   The `jsoncons` implementation returns an empty array in case of no match.